 The first few attempts were launches into ominously quiet air.
 Would the breeze die completely as the sun went down?
 I tried several times, on longer and longer lengths of thread.

-90 meters (300 feet) of thread was out which resulted in some sag at lowish wind speeds.
-But near 20kph the thread tightened right up, which pulled out most of the sag.
-At these times there was a 45 to 50 degree line angle.
+There was some sag at lowish wind speeds since 90 meters (300 feet) of thread was out.
+But near 20 kph the thread tightened right up, which pulled out most of the sag.
+At these times there was a 45 to 50-degree line angle.
 Also, that meant height gain was now certified at over 200 feet off the grass!

-It was very satisfying to obtain a 15 minute and a 20 minute flight.
-All together that made up more than an hour of logged time today.
-Just 2 hours to go for durability certification...
+It was very satisfying to obtain a 15 minute and a 20-minute flight.
+All together, that made up more than an hour of logged time today.
+Now, it's just 2 hours to go for durability certification.